By Dave Graham

 Lozano, a former head of the previous telecoms watchdog Cofetel, said that if Mexico did not reduce Slim's market share below 50 percent by then, the reform "would be a failure."

-Many analysts have been skeptical whether the 73-year-old's hold on the market can be cut significantly, saying Slim's competitors must first be prepared to invest large sums.
+Many analysts have been sceptical whether the 73-year-old's hold on the market can be cut significantly, saying Slim's competitors must first be prepared to invest large sums.

 Some of those competitors argue, however, that they should not risk their money until his operations are broken up because of the power the billionaire already has in Mexico.